 Martin Arethusa, the bishop, had led the people to pull down the idol temple in the city over which he presided; and when the apostate emperor Julian came to power, he commanded the people to rebuild the temple.
 They were bound to obey on pain of death.
 But Arethusa all the while lifted up his voice against the evil they were doing, until the wrath of the king fell upon him of a sudden.
 He was, however, offered his life on condition that he would subscribe so much as a single half penny towards the building of the temple; if he would cast one grain of incense into the censer of the false god he might escape.
 But he would not do it.
 He feared God, and he would not do the most tiny little sin to save his life.
 They therefore exposed his body, and gave him up to the children to prick him with knives; then they smeared him with honey, and he was exposed to wasps and stung to death.
 But all the while the grain of incense he would not give.
 He could give his body to wasps, and die in the most terrible pains, but he could not, he would not, he did not sin against God; he endured to the end.

-A very important lesson in the story in that three of the ministers are saying what they are struggling with and though the other minister admitted that he struggles with gossiping he clearly sees nothing wrong with it because he wants to continue in it.
-It is incredible that someone can be in the midst of truth and light and still missed it.
+A very important lesson in the above story.
+Three of the ministers are saying what they are struggling with and though the other minister admitted that he struggles with gossiping; he clearly sees nothing wrong with it because he wants to continue in it.
+It is incredible and it also shows that someone can be in the midst of truth and light and still missed it (Judas did).
 It is incredible how powerful self deception is, such deception is very hard to get delivered from.
 The worst thing about a deceived person is that he or she does not know it and the worst thing about a man who is blind is that he cannot see that he can’t see.
 That’s why James 1:22 says that we should, “Be ye doers of the word, and not hearers only, deceiving your own selves.”Sin causes Christians to become individuals who live in humiliating defeat.
 They cant stand up with courage against sin because of the secret sin in their own lives.
 They excuse the sins of others because of the disobedience in their own hearts and they cant preach victory because they live in defeat and they walk in blindness to their own sins.
 Many Christians today havent had the fear of God planted in their hearts by the Holy Ghost.
-The writer of Proverbs declares, By mercy and truth iniquity is purged: and by the fear of the Lord men depart from evil (Proverbs 16:6).
+Look at what Proverbs declares about the fear of Lord, By mercy and truth iniquity is purged: and by the fear of the Lord men depart from evil (Proverbs 16:6).

 Little Sins By Charles Spurgeon